 Bulk meristems of Thompson Seedless, Chardonnay and Cabernet Sauvignon were sliced into thin, 2mm slices and inoculated with Agrobacterium strain EHA105 and co-cultures on Mezzetti medium supplemented with 3 mg/l BAP in the dark at 23 degrees centigrade.
 After three days, the thin slices were transferred to Mezzetti medium supplemented with 3 mg/l BAP, 400 mg/l carbenicillin, 150 mg/l timentin and 25 mg/l kanamycin sulfate.
 After three weeks, tissue was transferred to the same medium formulation, but the kanamycin level was increased to 50 mg/l.
 After an additional three weeks, the tissue was transferred to medium of the same formulation but the kanamycin level was increase to 75 mg/liter.
 Subsequently tissue was subcultures every three weeks on medium containing 75 mg/l kanamycin.
 Since the construct used to transform the bulk meristems contained DsRed gene, we were able to monitor transformation efficiencies in real time.
 To date, we have only been successful producing transgenic shoots from bulk meristems of Thompson Seedless.
-Twenty-four of the 75 thin slices sections of Thompson seedless produced DsRed sectors and three of these regenerated into shoots.
+Twenty-four of the 75 thin slices sections of Thompson seedless produced DsRed sectors (Figure 10) and three of these sectors regenerated into shoots.
 We were able to produce DsRed expressing callus on Cabernet sauvignon and Chardonnay, but none of this tissue regenerated into shoots.
 In our hands, the use of kanamycin at 75mg/l appears to be suboptimal for selection.
 Although we did identify a limited number of DsRed shoots for Thompson Seedless, many additional shoots that developed on selection medium containing 75 mg/l kanamycin were non-transgenic based on DsRed expression.
 If not for the use of the scorable marker DsRed, we would not be able to distinguish the true transgenic shoots from the non-transgenic escape shoots until they were transferred to rooting medium with kanamycin.
-We have repeated these transformation using higher levels of kanamycin, starting at 75mg/l and increasing to 150 mg/l but the application of this technique in our hands appears limited compared to the somatic embryo-based transformation protocol and we do not intend on continuing this approach.
-A summary of the bulk meristem transformation experiments initiated to date is given in Table 6.
+The application of this technique in our hands appears limited compared to the somatic embryo-based transformation protocol and we do not intend on continuing this approach.